Pre-Doctoral Career Diversity Summer Workshops

 - When will I hear if I have been awarded the fellowship?

 The workshop has been intentionally designed to be as unlike a graduate seminar as possible.
 There are no grades, little required reading, and no written assignments, though some presenters may ask participants to fill out a short worksheet or survey.
 The only required homework assignment is for each fellow to schedule an informational interview.
 All of this information will be provided in more detail for those accepted to the workshop.
+For the virtual version of the workshop in 2021, we will create small reflection groups to help build community amongst the fellowship cohort in the absence of an embodied workshop experience.

 In short, no.